martinusso/datasetiterator/README.md

 ### Motivation

 Why the DataSetIterator exists?
-Let's answer it with some code.

 The code below is a common way to iterate over the Dataset.
 DataSetIterator does this in a simple, efficient, safe and elegant way.

 ```Delphi
 var